uw-uib-isotope-workshop-202308/.github/README.md

-# .github
+# UW/UiB Stable Water Isotope in Polar Snow Workshop, 7-9 August 2023

-Welcome to the UW/UiB stable water isotope workshop - 2023
+Welcome to the UW/UiB Stable Water Isotope in Polar Snow Workshop - 2023

+## Goals

+## How we will get there

+## How to get started

+## After the workshop